Disability Support Services

 Quiet location: If faculty are unable to locate a quiet location for a student, students can use the SDC.
 They must request it via Accommodate at least three days prior to the exam date.

-Permission to Record Lecture: Studentsshould provide their own recording device and by signing the letter of accommodation, they are ensuring ethical use of class recordings.
+Permission to Record Lecture: Students should provide their own recording device and by signing the letter of accommodation, they are ensuring ethical use of class recordings.

 In some classroom situations, such as nursing classes where specific patients may be discussed (but not identified), the need for confidentiality may supersede this accommodation.
 When this occurs, DSS will work with the professor to find another accommodation that gives students access to the material.
 If there is any concern about confidentiality, the professor can contact Disability Support Services to discuss the situation.

 Assignments/Handouts in alternative Format: Faculty should be notified within the first two weeks of the quarter if students need this accommodation.
 Whenever possible, the professor should provide the information in the format requested.
 Professors are welcome to use the Center for Teaching, Learning, and Technology to translate material into a readable format.
-Contact Alix Harris, Sylvia Nosworthy, or Dave Reeves.
+Contact Alix Anderson, Sylvia Nosworthy, or Dave Reeves.

 Lecture outline or notes: If students have this accommodation, they must talk with their professor to request this accommodation.